-Wednesday 6 November 2013, Shimkent Room, Daneshill House, Stevenage, SG1 1HN and P Stuart
+Date: Wednesday 6 November 2013 Time: 18.00 hrs.
+Place: Shimkent Room, Daneshill House, Danestrete, Stevenage

-MEMBERS PRESENT: Councillors: S Walker (Chair), M Notley (Vice-Chair), L Bell, L Harrington, C Latif, J Mead, G Snell

-Also in attendance: Mrs Sybil Graham and Mrs Barbara Swainston (Community Bus Users), Ian Edwards, Community Bus

-Driver, David Neilan and Angie Reynolds of HCC

-1. APOLOGIES FOR ABSENCE AND DECLARATIONS OF INTEREST ACTION/LEAD There were no apologies for absence nor declarations of interests.
-O Adeoye Ext 2809 2.
-MINUTES - 10 OCTOBER 2013 It was RESOLVED that the Minutes of the meeting held on 10 October 2013 be agreed as a correct record and signed by the Chair.
-O Adeoye Ext 2809 The Head of Leisure, Environmental Health & Children Services updated Members on a number of actions arising from the meeting of 10 October 2013: Item 5- Stevenage's Commitment to Carers: The Officer advised Members that having received no further amendments or recommendations following the committee's consideration of the draft report at the last meeting, a final report would now be going to Executive for consideration in December 2013.
-A Sanderson Ext 2311 Item 6- Child Poverty: The Officer informed the Committee that Officers from Herts County and SBC will be invited to a future meeting.
-Members would receive a brief presentation which would provide the Committee an opportunity A Sanderson Ext 2311 to view the issue at County, town and ward levels.
-G Buck Ext 2247 3.
-DISCUSSION ITEM ON COMMUNITY TRANSPORT IN STEVENAGE The Chair welcomed the Mrs Graham and Mrs Swainston, two regular users of the SBC Community Transport bus service, Ian Edwards, driver of the Community Transport bus and HCC Community Transport officers, David Neilan and Angie Reynolds to the meeting and invited Members to interview those in attendance.
-S Weaver Ext 2332 The Chair informed the meeting that the purpose of the meeting was not to rank providers but to identify what Community Transport provision is available in the town and where possible to work together to meet demand.
-In response to a question about the service, both Mrs Graham and Mrs Swainston welcomed the service and stated that it was more than a bus trip.
+1. APOLOGIES FOR ABSENCE AND DECLARATIONS OF INTEREST

+There were no apologies for absence nor declarations of interests.

+2. MINUTES - 10 OCTOBER 2013

+It was RESOLVED that the Minutes of the meeting held on 10 October 2013 be agreed as a correct record and signed by the Chair.

+The Head of Leisure, Environmental Health & Children Services updated Members on a number of actions arising from the meeting of 10 October 2013:

+Item 5 - Stevenage's Commitment to Carers: The Officer advised Members that having received no further amendments or recommendations following the Committee's consideration of the draft report at the last meeting, a final report would now be going to Executive for consideration in December 2013.

+Item 6 - Child Poverty: The Officer informed the Committee that Officers from Herts County and SBC will be invited to a future meeting.
+Members would receive a brief presentation which would provide the Committee an opportunity to view the issue at County, Borough and Ward levels.

+3. DISCUSSION ITEM ON COMMUNITY TRANSPORT IN STEVENAGE

+The Chair welcomed to the meeting Mrs Graham and Mrs Swainston, two regular users of the SBC Community Transport bus service, Ian Edwards, a driver of the Community Transport bus and HCC Community Transport officers, David Neilan and Angie Reynolds.
+Members of the Committee were invited to interview those in attendance.

+The Chair informed the meeting that the purpose of the meeting was not to rank providers but to identify what Community Transport provision was available in the town and where possible to work together to meet demand.

+In response to a question about the service, both Mrs Graham and Mrs Swainston welcomed the service and stated that it provided more than a bus trip.
 The SBC Community Transport bus provided an opportunity for older and disabled people who would otherwise be housebound to leave their homes on day trips and most importantly to socialise with other people in similar situations.

-On the issue of cost, both users indicated that it was affordable but recognised that if fares went up, it might deter regular user from going on some of the trips.
+On the issue of cost, both users indicated that it was affordable but recognised that if fares went up, it might deter regular users from going on some of the trips.
 They acknowledged however that costs were going up.
 People on a state pension may only be able to afford perhaps one leisure trip a month.

-A Sanderson Ext 2311 The users welcomed the personal touch provided by the drivers and the staff in the office. lan Edwards, the Community Bus driver described his typical day as varied, it included picking up users of community centres or dropping them off at shops, and that in instances where gaps existed between jobs he would take the opportunity to undertake any administrative work in the office or visit potential venues that have been identified.
-The driver indicated that leisure trips were fully booked.
-He stated that the services catered for a wide spectrum of people but was mostly used by older people that are less mobile.
-He also advised that due to his close relationship with clients he is able to check and monitor their health and personal safety issues such as the onset of dementia and report any noticeable changes to relevant departments or officers.
+The users welcomed the personal touch provided by the drivers and the staff in the office.